alguacilaguamara/cilium-red-hat/README.md

 cilium install
 ```

-All will be good if you get:
+All will be good if you obtain:

 ✅ Cilium was successfully installed!
 Run 'cilium status' to view installation health